cxn03651/write_xlsx/worksheet.md

     worksheet2.insert_image('A1', '../images/ruby.bmp')
     worksheet3.insert_image('A1', '.c:\images\ruby.bmp')

+This is the equivalent of Excel's menu option to insert an image using the option to "Place over Cells".
+See `embed_image()` below for the equivalent method to "Place in Cell".

-The `options` parameter can be used to set various options for the image.
+The optional `options` parameter can be used to set various options for the image.
 The defaults are:

     options = {
       x_offset:        0,